I don't have it figured out.

 And that's exactly why you should work with me.

 I don't work to fix you, complete you, or deliver you to a better version of yourself.
-I work to help you make contact — with what's actually here, beneath the story you've been living, the roles you've been filling, and the performance of having it more together than you do.
+I work to help you make contact — with what's actually here, beneath the story you've been living, the roles you've been filling, and the performance of having it together.

-And it will ask you to make medicine from your mess and metabolize it into something real.
+It will ask you to make medicine from your mess — and metabolize it into something real.

 I wanted to be a priest from the time I was small.
 Contact with something larger and meaningful, but seminary was where it all came apart.